 As a result, we would suggest using a moisturizer just for your mustache and/or beard.
-This way, you will put your lost moisture back into your skin that you have lost due to your mustache.
+This way, you will put the lost moisture back into the skin that you have lost due to your mustache.

 Thus giving that area an overall more pleasant appearance.

 As we have spoken about, your normal day-to-day activities could cause oils and dirt to form.
 By brushing your mustache, you are pushing away any dry skin or debris that may have formed or got stuck in your mustache.

 Either brushing or combing your facial every day will ensure that not only your mustache looks good.
 Yet, it also makes sure that your mustache is clean, so no bacteria can form.